sebikul/bitsights-backend/README.md

 ## Configuration

-You need to set the API key.
+If you are using BCoin as your backend, you need to set the API key.
 You have two ways:

 Either create the file `config/development.json` with the following content: